Skip to main content.

 An HMO-POS is similar to an HMO plan but allows you the flexibility to seek care from any Medicare-approved provider, though your out-of-pocket costs may be higher if you see providers outside of your network.

-Do I have to see Summa Health doctors and go to Summa Health hospitals?
+Do I have to see Summa Health providers and go to Summa Health hospitals?

 No, SummaCare members are not limited to Summa Health providers.
 SummaCare Medicare members with HMO plans can choose from thousands of doctors within the SummaCare SCMedicare network.
 SummaCare Medicare members with HMO-POS plans can see any doctor that accepts Medicare.
 Find out if your doctor is covered.